Breathing Erbil’s toxic haze

 ERBIL, Kurdistan Region - In the capital of the Kurdistan Region, residents endure a relentless assault on their senses.
 The pervasive smell of exhaust makes breathing laborious, while smoke billows from ubiquitous electricity generators and decrepit vehicles burning unregulated fuel.
 During the summer, a dark oppressive haze blankets the horizon.

-Salih Najib, a professor of natural resources, drew a parallel with the 1952 Great Smog of London when for five grim, windless days a dark fog shrouded the city, creeping into homes and causing thousands of deaths.
+Salih Najib, a professor at the natural resources department at the University of Sulaimani, drew a parallel with the 1952 Great Smog of London when for five grim, windless days a dark fog shrouded the city, creeping into homes and causing thousands of deaths.
 At that time, while the United Kingdom exported its high-quality coal to settle World War II debts, its citizens relied on cheap, sulfur-rich coal fueling the devastating smog.

 “How many lives are lost in Kurdistan from the toxic haze veiling our cities now?”
 Najib asked.